-where $\Sigma(p)$ is the hard thermal one loop correction on a fermionic propagator of the active neutrino or a charged lepton.
-These two $\Sigma$'s will help cancel the denominator in the $\frac{i}{p\!\!\!/_{(1)}-\Sigma(p_{(1)})}$ propagators on both sides of the gauge vertex, thus proving the Ward-Takahashi identity in the broken phase perturbatively.
+where $\Sigma(p)$ is the hard thermal one-loop correction on a fermionic propagator of the active neutrino or a charged lepton.
+These two $\Sigma$'s will help cancel the denominators in the $\frac{i}{p\!\!\!/_{(1)}-\Sigma(p_{(1)})}$ propagators on both sides of the gauge vertex, thus {resuming} the Ward-Takahashi identity in the broken phase.